 4. Turmeric and other Natural Foods – Aside from supplements that you buy in drugstores, you can also buy bone and cartilage supplements in the market, one of which is turmeric.
 It is a natural food supplement that helps reduce inflammation in the joints.
 It helps reduce joint stiffness.
 People who have arthritis find this food supplement very helpful to alleviate joint pain.
 Other natural supplements include ginger tea, Epsom salt, extra Virgin Olive Oil, Apple Cider Vinegar and others.

 Below are basic and advanced exercises for tennis elbow joint articulation.
-Consult a doctor or a physical therapist before adding these exercises to your routine:
+Consult a doctor or a physical therapist before adding these elbow joint exercises to your routine:

 1. Eccentric Exercise –This is targeted at healing damaged extensor tendon.
 Use a light dumbbell and sit in a chair with an armrest.
 Rest your forearm on the armrest holding the dumbbells with palm faced down.
 Slowly drop wrists then lift and extend to start position.
 Do 10 reps per exercise.